Information on Data Security

 END FUNCTION

 This function adds 15-bits of extra security on top of SHA-1 against brute-force attacks, and since it is salted at each iteration with our custom string, it is safe against all existing rainbow tables.
-Any existing vulnerability of the popular SHA-1 function won't apply in this case, since our system deals with known-input cases, and generating collisions is of no importance.
+Any existing vulnerabilities of the popular SHA-1 function won't apply in this case, since our system deals with known-input cases, and generating collisions is of no importance.

 Hash Examples